 Skin abscesses are common and can cause discomfort and pain.
 They present as localised infections, often painful, and may require appropriate treatment to avoid complications.

-In this article, we’ll look at the different types of skin abscess and the first steps to take if an abscess appears.
+In this article, we’ll look at the different types of skin abscess and how to treat it if an abscess appears.
 We’ll also look at the preventive measures you can take to reduce the risk of developing skin abscesses.

 Vamooooos !